emmagonz22/TransactionSystem/README.md

 - transaction
 - transfer

 The schema.sql file have the structure of the database's tables, at the beginning I decided to have a device table to manege the devices but I decided to simplified and have the devices as booleans in the people table.
-As for the stadistics they are located in the traction and transfer routes.
-To display the data I use streamlit to create a dashboard where the user can manage all the crud operations and display the desired stadistics.
+As for the statistics they are located in the traction and transfer routes.
+To display the data I use streamlit to create a dashboard where the user can manage all the crud operations and display the desired statistics.
 For the transaction model I decided that each item will be an entry, I could have created a table only for the items but I decided to keep it simple.
 ![alt text](image.png)

 ![alt text](image-1.png)